MenakaGodakanda/house_price_prediction/README.md

 ## Making Predictions
 Use the trained model to predict house prices:
-- Input data for prediction in 'predict.py'
+- Change the input data for prediction in `predict.py`
 - Run `predict.py`:
 ```
 python3 src/predict.py